Enjoy This Post? Share the Love!

 5. When should you probably not use cash, local currency or otherwise?
 The answer?
 When you are trying to pay in a busy cafe or bar at lunch or dinner if you have to jump into a crowd in a language you don’t speak and a currency you don’t know.
 I learned this the hard way on a trip abroad where competing to get through the long line reaching over a bar, I was surprised I didn’t get any change back.
 I never figured out if I over paid.
 Paying with a card would have at least given me the chance to know the total, the tip and the change.
 In a rush to catch a tour or head out sightseeing, it can be tempting but costly if you don’t take the time to see what you are spending.

-To plan your travel budget and track expenses once you are on the road, get our free mobile app, the Solo Sherpa, available for Android and iPhones.
+To plan your travel budget and track expenses once you are on the road, get our free mobile app, the Solo Sherpa, available for Google Play Store and iPhones.